How Our Animals are Made

 Staining and Polishing

 After the assembly process each animal is hand stained mahogany brown with our own long standing recipe using a water based stain.
-This is followed by several coats of Nikwax Waterproofing Wax to seal the stain and nourish the leather.
-This wax can be buffed up to give the animals a lovely shine and is recommended to keep your animal in good condition.
-You can purchase through our shop – Care and other Products.
+This is followed by several products to seal the stain and nourish the leather.
+CAUTION: colour transfer is possible, particularly early on in the products life.
+To minimise this from happening, please apply wax polish (see below) to the product to build up a protective layer.

-Because the colour is within the leather, the leather’s colouring will continue to develop and transform as the leather ages developing a lovely patina of its own.
+The leather’s colouring will continue to develop and transform as the leather ages developing a lovely patina of its own.

 Hand Made in England by Omersa